mahaase1/ManualEntry/roster-data-app/QUICKSTART.md

 - **Search names**: Use the search box to filter the roster
 - **Add new person**: Tap "+ Add Person" if someone's missing
 - **Resume later**: App automatically saves your progress
+- **Manage files**: Settings → View Saved Files to access all exports
 - **Start fresh**: Settings → Purge Data (password: 00000)

 ### Measurement Tips